My Account

 I love meeting other craftspeople and sell my products at a small selection of events in the UK and further afield.

 We will cover the key aspects of natural dyeing: fibre preparation and mordanting, sourcing dyestuffs, the various steps involved in preparing and working with a natural dyebath, mordants and modifiers, safe dyeing practice, keeping records of dye experiments and other tips.
-We'll also take a short walk to explore the dye potential of plants growing in urban Glasgow.

 Details and bookings here.